Autodesk-Forge/forge-upgradefiles-revit/README.md

     git config --global http.sslverify "false"

 ## Limitation
-- For Demo purpose, we only support 5 files to be upgraded as maximum.
+- For Demo purpose, we only support **5** files to be upgraded as maximum
-- Only support upgrading to Revit 2019.
+- Only support upgrading to Revit 2019
-- Override is not implemented yet.
+- Override is not implemented yet
-- Need to open the source folder to list all the files first
+- While upgrading a folder, need to open the source folder to list all the files first

 ## License